QuentinJcb/QuentinJcb.github.io/tree.md

 dist_matrix = distance(corr).values
 ```
-The prefactor in front of the distance is used to make future plots cleare.
+The prefactor in front of the distance is used to make future plots clearer.

 ## Minimum Spanning Tree